jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 SELECT Name, CommandLine, Exe FROM pslist(pid=getpid())
 ```

-- Select the filename from the stat() plugin
+- Select all columns from the the stat() plugin using a filename as an argument

 ```
 SELECT * FROM stat(filename="C:\\Users\\james\\Downloads\\velociraptor.exe")